jirikrepl/translation-bundle/README.md

 ```

 ### working with trans filter
-No domain (translation file) is set, defauld domain `messages` will be used
+No domain (translation file) is set, defauld domain `messages` will be used.

 ```html+django
 {{ 'some.key'|trans|desc('some trans') }}
 ```

-Set domain `"newDomain"`
+Set domain to `"newDomain"`.

 ```html+django
 {{ 'another.key'|trans({}, "newDomain")|desc('some trans') }}
 ```

 **globally set domain for twig file**

 Note that this only influences the current template, not any "included" template (in order to avoid side effects).
 It will not work also inside `{% embed %}` block.
 How to set domain for whole file is discussed below.